Find out how to see the performance of your Klaviyo flow messages.

 If your selected conversion metric has an associated value (like Revenue), we'll also show the attributed value generated over the timeframe you have selected.

 This feature allows you to run through all important channel sending actions in your series at a glance to compare key performance indicators such as opens and attributed revenue.
-This also allows you to easily compare message performance in split paths side-by-side.
+This also allows you to compare message performance in split paths side-by-side.

 Flow Message Overview Report